 A: Your retailer will likely* send you a separate bill for electricity.
 Your bill for water, and refuse will still come from SP.

-*Some retailers may work with SP to include their charge on your same SP bill.
+*Some retailers may work with SP to include their charge on your SP bill.

-A: SP Group, like SMRT and Singtel, is currently privaltised and is a for-profit.
+A: SP Group, like SMRT and Singtel, is currently privatised and is a for-profit.
 The reliability of power supply is the same whether you stay with SP or with a retailer.